C2SM/c2sm.github.io/models/cosmo.md

 If you don't already have an SSH key set up for GitHub, but would like to do so, follow the [instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ## Configure and compile
-For configuring and building COSMO with Spack, please refer to the official spack-c2sm documentation, which provides instructions for [setting up a Spack instance](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#at-cscs-daint-tsa-balfrin) and [installing COSMO](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#cosmo).
+For configuring and building COSMO with Spack, please refer to the official spack-c2sm documentation, which provides instructions for [setting up a Spack instance](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#at-cscs-daint-tsa-balfrin) and [installing COSMO](https://c2sm.github.io/spack-c2sm/latest/QuickStart.html#cosmo) on Piz Daint.

 ## Related tools
 In the [Tools](https://c2sm.github.io/tools) section, you will find relevant tools for working with COSMO: